 Do not misinterpret al va as a future tense; al va a finîle does not mean is going to end up in the English future-time sense, but is in the process of ending up.
 Al va does indeed mean goes, is going, but the sense of it is going right now, underway at this very moment.
 Another example: al va a visâ il faraon; this does not mean he is going (in a moment from now) to inform the Pharaoh, but he is going (at this very moment) to inform the Pharaoh (that is, he is walking off at that precise moment).

-Vocabulary: partî (to leave), menâ (to lead, to take), la fieste (feast), il frut (child), la tristerie (wickedness, evil), no lafè (absolutely not, not at all), parâ fûr (to drive away).
+Vocabulary: partî (to leave), menâ (to lead, to take), la fieste (feast), il frut (child), la tristerie (wickedness, evil), no lafè (absolutely not), parâ fûr (to drive away).

 The subject of a faserin tornâ Mosè e Aron dal faraon (they made Moses and Aaron return unto the Pharaoh), from verse 8, is to be understood as i fameis dal faraon; the servants hoped that the Pharaoh would see reason and so sent Moses and Aaron back to him.
 In this same verse, the Pharaoh asks who exactly must leave to perform the sacrifice: ma cui sono chei che a àn di partî? (but who are those who have to leave?; that is, who is it that must go?).